tkapias/bemenu-mpdcli/README.md

   - List albumartist.
   - List albums for a selected albumartist.
   - Replace queue with an album and play it.
+- Lyrics:
+  - Display lyrics included in current song's file.
+  - Parse SynchronizedLyricsText-xxx or Lyrics-xxx tags.
+  - Prefer Synchronized Lyrics if available.
+  - Seek position in current song from a line in Synchronized Lyrics.

 ## Usage